epe105/ansible-mcp/README.md

 This guide will walk you through setting up the MCP Servers + Claude Desktop portions of the demo that focused on using Claude Desktop to interact with your Ansible Automation Platform and OpenShift Cluster environments.

+The Ansible MCP Server supports only streamable http.

 ## Prerequisites

 Ensure you have the following installed.